devspace-sh/devspace/docs/pages/development/synchronization.md

 title: Synchronize files
 ---

-The code synchronization feature of DevSpace.cli allows you to use hot reloading.
+The code synchronization feature of DevSpace CLI allows you to use hot reloading.
 Especially for developers of programming languages that support hot reloading, such as nodejs, re-building and re-deploying containers woule be annoying.
-Therefore, DevSpace.cli uses a smart syncing mechanism that is able to sync local file changes to remote containers directly without the need of restarting the container.
+Therefore, DevSpace CLI uses a smart syncing mechanism that is able to sync local file changes to remote containers directly without the need of restarting the container.
 This greatly accelerates development, debugging and testing directly in remote containers.

 ## Add a path to be synchronized
-You can use `devspace add sync --local=[LOCAL_PATH] --container=[CONTAINER_PATH]` to tell DevSpace.cli that `[LOCAL_PATH]` within the project on your computer and `[CONTAINER_PATH]` within your Space should be synchronized.
+You can use `devspace add sync --local=[LOCAL_PATH] --container=[CONTAINER_PATH]` to tell DevSpace CLI that `[LOCAL_PATH]` within the project on your computer and `[CONTAINER_PATH]` within your Space should be synchronized.
 ```bash
 devspace add sync --local="./src" --container="/app"
 ```